Cistanche and Testosterone: Genghis Khan’s Favorite Herb

 First off, Cistanche has shown fairly strong antioxidant effects1, as well as glutathione replenishing effects2 in an animal model.

 Cistanche also improves circulation and improves nitric oxide production3.
 Possibly the reason why it worked so well for improving erection quality in a randomized, double-blind, placebo-controlled study of Thai males suffering from mild erectile dysfunction4 (ED), and even caused erections in castrated male rats5.

 When it comes to hormones, there’s sadly a lot of claims, but not that much science to back all the talks up (for human studies at least).
 There are however some rodent studies with promising results.
-One study for example which looked at the effect of Cistanche extract in alleviating testicular damage caused by a chemotherapy drug; hydroxyurea6.
+One study for example which looked at the effect of Cistanche extract in alleviating testicular damage caused by hydroxyurea6.

 In the study, the researchers saw that the administration of hydroxyurea led to significant damage to testicular Leydig cells and suppression of testosterone levels.
 When they then gave the rats varying doses of Cistanche extract, their testicular damage was reversed and testosterone levels returned back to normal, and this effect was dose-dependent.

 The researchers claim that this is due to Cistanche’s “ectogenic androgen-like effect”.
 A claim which is supported by the findings of Wang et al7. which showed that the administration of Cistanche extracts to male rodents, led to a significantly larger size of testicles and higher testosterone levels, due to increases in the testicular enzymes (CYP…) necessary for testosterone production.

 So does Cistanche really increase testosterone and DHT levels while promoting sexual function?

 Apparently yes, but the hard (pun intended) human data on testosterone and DHT is lacking, we only have rodent studies to back the claims for now (although they are pretty impressive so far).